vincentnwa/SE8-Project/Project_Objective.md

 - User Reviews

-#  Modules that we have learned

-## Software Development Lifecycle (SDLC) and A Peek Into Product Manager

-## Technical and coding Knowledges
+## Technologies used / Technical and coding Knowledges
   - useState and Hook
   - Context
   - Reducers